rmcanany/SolidEdgeHousekeeper/README.md

 ## CONFIGURATION TAB

-Global options for the program are set here on this tab.
+Global options for the program are set on this tab.

 ### Top Level Assembly Page